-It breaks that never-ending winter, and it signals to all who understand that at last, Aslan is on the move.
-That means that the winter has ended, the day has dawned, that springtime will come, and sure, sure as certain, at last, the full bloom of summer will be seen.
+It breaks that never-ending winter and it signals to all who understand that at last, Aslan is on the move.
+That means that the winter has ended, the day has dawned, that springtime will come and sure, sure as certain, at last, a full bloom of summer will be seen.

-[39:25] And friends, that is the meaning of Christmas.
-That because Jesus Christ came as the perfect substitute that first Christmas, it means the dawn of a never-ending day can dawn in our lives.
+Friends, that is the meaning of Christmas.
+Because Jesus Christ came as the perfect substitute that first Christmas, it means the dawn of a never-ending day can dawn in our lives.